FanyuYe/ConwaysGameOfLife-Blazor/README.md

 TODO Lists:
 1. Inject game core engine via DI.
-2. WebGL implementation of rendering.
+2. Change page does not clean up timer on canvas? should wire up with one of the blazor event API.